 - Confirm all materials/equipment being delivered for event including food

 - Confirm travel of performers/speakers, if necessary

 - Arrive on time for set up/decoration

-- Walk through event space to make sure it is set up as needed, materials/equipment/food were delivered, etc.
+- Walk through event space to make sure it is set up as needed, materials/equipment/food

 - Greet UPD officers, if needed

 - Final push for advertising to get people at your event

 - Make sure all equipment is picked up and secure and trash is cleaned up.
 Space should

 be left as it was found.